Huaiyuan-Jing/BlogBase/source/_posts/Quantum-Error-Correction-Stablizer.md

 Stabilizers work by creating quantum entanglement between target qubits and ancilla (detector) qubits.
 By measuring the ancilla qubits, we can obtain information about the target qubits' state without destroying them—a mechanism similar to quantum teleportation.

-# What is a stabilizer?
+# Measurement via Pauli Operations

-## Measurement via Pauli Operations
+First we need to understand the most basic component of stablizer.

 Consider the following circuit: